Biobix/DeepRibo/README.md

 Custom architectures of DeepRibo can be trained using a variety of parameters available when running `DeepRibo.py`.
 Specifically, `--GRU_nodes`, `--GRU_layers`, `--GRU_bidirect`, `--COV_motifs` and `--FC_nodes` can be used to set the hidden nodes of the GRU memory cell, the amount of layers, whether to use a bidirectional GRU, the amount of kernels used by the convolutional layer, and the amount of layers and nodes used in the fully connected layers of DeepRibo.
 The model type can be set using `--model_type`, making it possible to train a model using only the CNN or RNN partition of DeepRibo.
 Default values constitute the hyperparameters used to build the provided models.

 ### Making predictions

-*This step is only necessary to train a custom model.
-For default usage of DeepRibo, predictions are made using a pretrained model.*

 Once a model has been trained it can be used to make predictions on any other data you have parsed.
 For more information about the required parameters simply use the help flag: